Grant Showbiz

-Grant Showbiz (real name Grant Cunliffe) is a British record producer principally known for his work with The Fall, The Smiths, and Billy Bragg plus as an artist in his own right with Moodswings.
-He has worked on more albums by both The Fall (15) & Billy Bragg (14) than any other producer, and continues to work with Bragg.
-Showbiz has been awarded Gold Records for The Smiths' Rank, Billy Bragg's Don't Try This At Home and The Wilco/Bragg collaboration Mermaid Vol.1, and received Grammy nominations for both Mermaid Avenue Vols 1 & 2.
+Grant Showbiz (real name Grant Cunliffe) is a British record producer principally known for his work with the Fall, the Smiths, and Billy Bragg plus as an artist in his own right with Moodswings.
+He has worked on more albums by both the Fall (15) and Billy Bragg (14) than any other producer, and continues to work with Bragg.
+Showbiz has been awarded Gold Records for the Smiths' Rank, Billy Bragg's Don't Try This At Home and the Wilco/Bragg collaboration Mermaid Avenue Vol. 1, and received Grammy nominations for both Mermaid Avenue Vol. 1 and Vol. 2.

 Career

 Showbiz started as a soundman for anarcho-hippypunks Here & Now in 1976.
 Showbiz ran the sound and stage at many free festivals such as Windsor and Stonehenge.
 Stamping his personality on proceedings, using a microphone plugged into the soundboard, he would often amiably harangue those onstage to get on with it, or off, as circumstances might merit.
-He quickly forged links with the punk scene, producing albums for Alternative TV & The Fall.
-In 1979 he set up the Ladbroke Grove-based Street-Level Studio with Kif Kif (ex drummer of Here & Now) & José Gross (ex keyboard player from Here & Now, guitarist from Blank Space and The Real Imitations), going on to record a swathe of bands including The Fall, Alternative TV, Mark Perrys' Good Missionaries, The Door And The Window, 012, World Domination Enterprises, The Mob, Impossible Dreamers, The Astronauts, Blyth Power, Brian Brain, The Petticoats, Androids Of Mu, The Instant Automatons & Take It - many released on the associated pioneering DIY record label Fuck Off Records.
+He quickly forged links with the punk scene, producing albums for Alternative TV and the Fall.
+In 1979 he set up the Ladbroke Grove-based Street-Level Studio with Kif Kif (ex drummer of Here & Now) and José Gross (ex keyboard player from Here & Now, guitarist from Blank Space and the Real Imitations), going on to record a swathe of bands including the Fall, Alternative TV, Mark Perrys' Good Missionaries, The Door And The Window, 012, World Domination Enterprises, the Mob, Impossible Dreamers, the Astronauts, Blyth Power, Brian Brain, the Petticoats, Androids Of Mu, the Instant Automatons & Take It - many released on the associated pioneering DIY record label Fuck Off Records.
 At this time Showbiz also began making music himself, playing bass in Blue Midnight (who he continues to record & play live with).